dmacvicar/terraform-provider-libvirt/website/docs/r/domain.html.markdown

 * `name` - (Required) A unique name for the resource, required by libvirt.
   Changing this forces a new resource to be created.
+* `description` - (Optional) The description for domain.
+  Changing this forces a new resource to be created.
 * `cpu` - (Optional) Configures CPU mode.
 See [below](#cpu-mode) for more details.
 * `vcpu` - (Optional) The amount of virtual CPUs.
 If not specified, a single CPU